-You put the graham crumbs into the pie pan or whatever container you’re going to use.
-Press them in.
+I put the graham crumbs into a microwave-safe pan and pressed them in.

 I was skeptical, but I pushed on.

 Ok, well, the crust.
-Admittedly, the crust sort of came together because of the whey that comes out of the yogurt.
-Surprisingly, it seeped into the crumbs and helped them come together.
+Admittedly, the crust sort of came together because of the whey that comes out of the yogurt and helps bind the crumbs together.

 However, there were some crumbs that didn’t get the addition of that whey, and so they stayed crumbs.

-I only made a half recipe this time and I used a small 7″ springform pan.
+I only made a half recipe this time and a smaller glass pan.
 After putting the crust in the pan, I chilled the crust to help it harden and set.
 Then I poured the filling in and cooked it in the microwave for a few minutes like the first cake.

 For this smaller cheater cheesecake, I topped it with my Homemade Pomegranate Sauce.
 SO delicious!! (recipe coming!!)

-This version of the cheesecake turned out MUCH nicer!!
+This version of the cheesecake is so MUCH nicer!!
 I was happy with the crust and how it turned out!!

-I will say, it doesn’t have that super crunchy crust, but I do appreciate that it has a nice buttery flavor, it’s firm, and it stays together much better than just simply pouring the crumbs in there and relying on the whey to make it stick together.
+The crust has a nice buttery flavor, it’s firm, and it stays together much better than just simply pouring the crumbs in the bottom of the pan and relying on the whey to make it hold together.

 Ok, so there you have it my pretty lovelies!
 Super easy, really delicious (and maybe even made a tad bit healthier with the use of the yogurt), 3 Ingredient Cheesecake! (ok.. ok.
-4 ingredient cheesecake, sheesh! haahaa!)
+4 ingredient cheesecake!)